 Horizon 2020 Open Access Requirements¶

 The European Commission has published Guidelines on Open Access to Scientific Publications and Research Data (version 1.0, 11-Dec-2013).
-By following the OpenAIRE Guidelines for Literature Repositories it is ensured that specific requirements on bibliographic information about Open Access publications are met.
+By following the OpenAIRE Guidelines for Literature, institutional, and thematic Repositories it is ensured that specific requirements on bibliographic information about Open Access publications are met.
 These requirements are summarized here: